davidpak/SmartNote/README.md

 pytest is used for testing the Python scripts responsible for interfacing with the LLM.

+#### Adding a test
+1. Create a file with a `.py` extension in `/server/scripts/test.
+2. Write test cases using `pytest` functions to test the functionality of your Python scripts.

+#### Running the Tests

+From within the project directory, run the following command to execute tests:

+`pytest [filename.py]`

+Replace [filename.py] with the name of the file containing your tests.

+Alternatively, to run all tests, use:

+`pytest`

+This command will discover and run all tests in the project.

+**Note: **Ensure you have `pytest` installed in your Python environment before running tests:

+`pip install pytest`

 ## Third-Party Libraries

 - [Apache Tika](https://tika.apache.org/) - Used to detect MIME types.